Northern Pacific Railway: Villard and the Panic of 1893

 Despite this success, the Northern Pacific, like many U.S. roads, was living on borrowed time.
 From 1887 until 1893, Henry Villard returned to the board of directors.
 Though offered the presidency, he refused.
 An associate of Villard dating back to his time on the Kansas Pacific, Thomas Fletcher Oakes, assumed the presidency on September 20, 1888.

 In an effort to garner business, Oakes pursued an aggressive policy of branch line expansion.
 In addition, the Northern Pacific experienced the first competition in the form of James Jerome Hill and his Great Northern Railway.
 The Great Northern, like the Northern Pacific before it, was pushing west from the Twin Cities towards Puget Sound, and would be completed in 1893.

 Mismanagement, sparse traffic, and the Panic of 1893 sounded the death knell for the Northern Pacific and Villard's interest in railroading.
 The company slipped into its second bankruptcy on October 20, 1893.
 Oakes was named receiver and Brayton Ives, a former chairman of the New York Stock Exchange, became president.

-Railroad labor dispute
+A railroad labor dispute

 In 1894, the 10th Cavalry Regiment of the U.S. Army was involved in protecting property of the Northern Pacific Railroad from striking workers.